quicwg/base-drafts/draft-ietf-quic-recovery.md

 ## Recovery Period

-A recovery period is entered when loss or ECN-CE marking of a packet is detected in congestion aviodance but after the congestion wiondow and slow start threhold has been adapted.
+A recovery period is entered when loss or ECN-CE marking of a packet is detected in congestion avoidance but after the congestion window and slow start threhold has been adapted.
 A recovery period ends when a packet sent during the recovery period is acknowledged.
 This is slightly different from TCP's definition of recovery, which ends when the lost packet that started